 Charm the world with elegance and grace.
 Change the world with fiery determination and independence.
 Lead the way, inspiring millions of women across the world.
-The fragrance is an alluring blend of the floral and fruity scents of golden apple, pear and orange blossom rejuvenated with the musky base notes of amber, sandalwood and vanilla.
+The fragrance is an alluring blend of the floral and fruity scents of green apple, grapefruit and peach rejuvenated with the musky base notes of amber and sandalwood.

 Add to Wishlist +

 A QR code (Quick Response code), is a type of barcode that can be easily scanned with your smartphone.
 It will take you straight to a webpage, without the hassle of typing in long and complicated web addresses.

 Chris Adams offers QR codes for every Products.